ashishkrb7/chatgpt/docs/Chatbot.md

 # The Chat Format

-In this notebook, you will explore how you can utilize the chat format to have extended conversations with chatbots personalized or specialized for specific tasks or behaviors.
+In this Page we will explore how you can utilize the chat format to have extended conversations with chatbots personalized or specialized for specific tasks or behaviors.

 ## Setup